andres20980/kasten-docs/docs/usage.md

 ### Step 6: Run-once restore â

-After a backup is completed on the primary cluster a restore on the standby cluster should be initiated by clicking the Run Once button on the import policy previously created.
+After a backup is completed on the primary cluster a restore on the standby cluster should be initiated by clicking the Run Once menu option on the import policy previously created.

 An import policy run should be completed before moving to the next step: